Review of federal utility’s CEO pay to continue into 2021

 “We’re not going to jump the gun and reach a conclusion before we have a thorough and complete review of the system,” Ryder told reporters in a call afterward.
 “So, whatever the outcome of the election is, we will complete our process in accordance with our schedule.”

 TVA announced the review in August, after Trump earlier that month fired the former board chairman and another board member and called for CEO Jeff Lyash’s replacement and the position’s pay to be capped at $500,000.
+Trump previously criticized the pay package in April.

-Since then, the president hasn’t similarly lashed out at Lyash, with his own reelection bid, the growing coronavirus pandemic and other issues consuming his attention.
+But since this summer, the president hasn’t similarly lashed out at Lyash, with his own reelection bid, the growing coronavirus pandemic and other issues consuming his attention.

 Ryder has reiterated that the review of Lyash’s pay isn’t indicative of his performance.
 Lyash’s leadership — for instance, in navigating the ongoing coronavirus pandemic and Tennessee tornadoes early in the year — drew high praise during Friday’s meeting.